 We’ll take a cup o kindness yet, for auld lang syne.”

-Along with fireworks and fireworks, “First footing” (or the “first foot” in the house after midnight) is still common across Scotland.
+Along with fireworks, “First footing” (or the “first foot” in the house after midnight) is still common across Scotland.
 The first person to cross the threshold into one’s home, called the first footer, is an indication of the year to come.
 Although the tradition varies, if the first footer is tall and dark, the year will be a good one.

 Of course, the entire spirit of a Hogmanay party is to welcome both friends and strangers with warm hospitality and of course lots of kissing all-around!